AT-290690/binary-array/README.md

 up to ~2ms faster for push and pop,
 up to ~0.030ms faster for access,
 but for shift and unshift with an input of size 100000
-its ~972ms slower and grows quadratically.
+its ~972ms slower and growing.